SashaKYotoz/Bedrockoid/README.md

 - Entity uses shield if sneaking
 - Living shulkers can be dyed
 - Mushroom trees spawn in swamp
-- Frostwalker radius is increased to be matched with what is in Bedrock Edition (coming for Minecraft 1.21+ in v0.1.1)
+- Frostwalker radius is increased to be matched with what is in Bedrock Edition
 - Color of sheep's fur applies to all fur spots
 - Reach around placement for blocks
 - Fallen trees from snapshot 25W09A are backported + trees with 2x2 trunk